riverford/mappings/README.md

 ;; =>
 2

-;; If I want to add keys to my input, you can use a set rather than a vector ;; in the output spec position
+;; If we want to add keys to the input, we can use a set rather than a vector ;; in the output spec position
 (mappings/select {:e 1 :f 2} ::math #{:d})
 ;; =>